cbrnr/sleepecg/CONTRIBUTING.md

 - [Type hints](https://www.python.org/dev/peps/pep-0484/) are encouraged.
 - If a container literal, function definition or function call does not fit on one line:
     - Each argument or item is indented one level further than the function or container name.
-    - The last argument or item has a trailing comma
+    - The last argument or item has a trailing comma.
     - The closing parenthesis or bracket is indented at the same level as the starting line.
     ```python
     # Example